 Large fines are very common for fraud convictions.
 While fines for misdemeanor violations can be a few thousand dollars or less, felony convictions for fraud often result in fines of well over $10,000.

-At the Medlin Law Firm, we defend people charged with a wide range of state and federal crimes.
+At The Medlin Law Firm, we defend people charged with a wide range of state and federal crimes.
 Call us for a free and confidential consultation today.

 Similar Posts by The Author: